lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_r.md

 The [parallel](https://www.rdocumentation.org/packages/parallel/versions/3.6.2) library
 will be used below.

+!!! warning
-**Warning:** Please do not install or update R packages related to parallelism as it could lead to conflicts with other pre-installed packages.
+    Please do not install or update R packages related to parallelism as it could lead to conflicts with other preinstalled packages.

-### Basic Lapply-Based Parallelism
+### Basic lapply-Based Parallelism

 `lapply()` function is a part of base R. lapply is useful for performing operations on list-objects.
 Roughly speaking, lapply is a vectorization of the source code and it is the first step before